All cat owners love to spoil their furry friends, but have you turned into a slave to your cat?

 If you want to stop being a slave to your cat, you might try teaching your fluffy ball how to use scratch posts.

-The last sign that you’re a slave of your cat is that you love them unconditionally.
+The last sign that you’re a slave to your cat is that you love them unconditionally.

 You accept all their quirky behavior, mischievous deeds, and crazy shedding because you live for the moments when your kitty purrs in your lap.

-Guests and family members come after your cat, and you don’t accept them to be disrespectful to your fluffy baby.
+Guests and family members come after your cat, and you don’t accept them being disrespectful to your fluffy baby.